Free Shipping on Orders over $75 to the Contiguous US

 Infographic top view of trellis line for tomatoes in a hoop house with all parts labeled.

-Following these outlines and equations you will be able to build a strong trellis system that will last you for years if properly maintained.
-Build the best system you can afford and keep in mind that most of the expenses in installing this type of system will be one time costs.
-If you have questions please email us at contact@bootstrapfarmer.com.
+Following these outlines and equations, you will be able to build a strong trellis system that will last you for years if properly maintained.
+Build the best system you can afford and keep in mind that most of the expenses in installing this type of system will be one-time costs.
+If you have questions, please email us at contact@bootstrapfarmer.com.
 We are always happy to help you design a system that will work for you.

 Adapting a tomato trellis for outdoor use

-Watch the Video:
+Watch the Video

 Also in Growing Tomatoes

-Growing tomatoes for the urban farm
+Growing Tomatoes for the Urban Farm

-Growing tomatoes for the urban farm
+Growing Tomatoes for the Urban Farm

-May 10, 2024 6 min read 0 Comments
+March 17, 2025 6 min read 0 Comments

 Maximize your urban farm's profitability with expert tomato growing strategies from Michael Bell of Dallas 1/2 Acre Farm.
 This guide covers essential tips for selecting high-yield tomato varieties, optimizing space, and ensuring a continuous, marketable crop.